 Go Boat Camping

 Boat camping is a broad term that can mean anything from pitching a tent on a shoreline to sleeping aboard your boat.
-Sorry, staying at a traditional campground and keeping your boat at its marina doesn’t count.
-Plus, many campgrounds could still be shut down in early summer.
 The beauty of boat camping is the freedom to go where cars can’t, which adds to the adventure and bypasses the crowds.

 Primitive Camping by Boat